zacaryattack/academic-kickstart/content/post/Assignment 2/ass 2.md

 # Assignment 2
 #

-from sys import path, exit

-import scipy # to calculate spatial distances, e.g. euclidean import numpy as np # to represent vectors import pandas as pd # to load the initial csv import sklearn.model_selection # to help split the data import matplotlib.pyplot as plt # to display results
+import numpy as np # for array structures import pandas as pd # to load the initial csv import sklearn.model_selection # to help split the data import matplotlib.pyplot as plt # to display results